Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Experiment

-\textit{Context Modality Choice in $\psi$.} We evaluate the effect of applying $\Delta_{ij}$ to either modality across datasets with contrasting characteristics.
-As shown in the left of Table~\ref{tab:ablation_joint}, on MSR-VTT, injecting $\Delta$ on the text side ($t_i + \Delta_{ij}$) achieves the best performance, while applying it to the video side degrades results (R@1 drops to 47.4).
-This aligns with the fact that MSR-VTT contains many visually similar short clips, making it more effective to adjust the abstract text representation for fine-grained distinctions.
+\paragraph{Context Modality Choice in $\psi$.} We evaluate the effect of applying $\Delta_{ij}$ to either modality across datasets with contrasting characteristics.
+As shown in the left of Table~\ref{tab:ablation_modality}, on MSR-VTT, injecting $\Delta$ on the text side (i.e., $t_i + \Delta_{ij}$) achieves the best performance, while applying it to the video side degrades results.
+This aligns with the fact that MSR-VTT contains many visually similar short clips, making it more effective to adjust the concise text representation for fine-grained distinctions.
 Conversely, on ActivityNet, applying $\Delta$ to the video side leads to a notable performance boost, whereas modifying text harms results (R@1 $\approx$ 40).
 This is likely because the long but redundant videos are paired with rich, structured captions—making video-side adaptation more beneficial.
 These trends highlight the importance of aligning $\psi$'s modality choice with dataset structure.
-For DiDeMo, given its moderate video length (30s), we treat video as the anchor and set $c = v_j$ accordingly.